cofoeducistudent/BANYAN-VIDEOS-CORP-C/README.md

 * Thanks for the code snippet by Phillip Feldmann which stopped text content escaping the Bootstrap columns.
 Stop text moving out of bootstrap column - Stack-Overflow - Phillip Feldmann

-* software code from stack-overflow - Using nav-fill w-100 with Bootstrap 4 - rav-ram Filling navbar total width - stack-overflow
+* software code from stack-overflow - Using nav-fill w-100 with Bootstrap 4 - nav-ram Filling nav-bar total width - stack-overflow

 > ## 9.
 Media ##